 Before I get to this simple homemade pad thai recipe… This post may contain affiliate links that help support my blog.
 This comes at no additional cost to you.

 A peek into my world this week

 For the past year, I have been struggling with some health issues that are quite uncomfortable and very inconvenient.
 I have “doctor hopped” between specialists and my GP trying to get some relief for the root cause rather than just the symptoms.
 None of the doctors can agree on, or even find the root cause so we have been unsuccessfully treating the symptoms.
-I have been doing my own research and have found that every single one of my symptoms align with having gluten issues.
+I have been doing my own research and have found that every single one of my symptoms aligns with having gluten issues.
 My doctors don’t seem to think diet could possibly have anything to do with my symptoms.
 Yet, they can’t seem to control them either.
 I don’t want to stay on medications that aren’t effective so I have decided to try a gluten free diet to see if I can get some relief.

 A new diet?
 Yikes!